tehtnaz/rolebot/README.md

 ***!!
 Made with node 18, not tested with any others!!***

 1. remember to `npm install` in root dir
-2. then compile typescript with `tsc`
+2. then compile typescript to javascript with `tsc`

 3. remember to recreate config.json.
 Place it in the root directory (ie. the path you're running the script from)
 ```json